 If you have a disability that means you need assistance from our staff, then you are able to book assistance at 03457 225 225, through our web form, in an LNER Travel Centre.
-Where possible, please let us know at least six hours before you journey or where your journey takes place in the morning, by 22:00 the day before.
+Where possible, please let us know at least two hours before you journey or where your journey takes place in the morning, by 22:00 the day before.
 If you cannot book in advance you can let station staff know on the day.

 If you need assistance lifting a pram onto the train but do not have a disability, you should ask a member of staff on the platform/station rather than booking assistance.

 If the pram is a mobility aid/wheelchair for the person using it then assistance can be requested the same way as for any other wheelchair user.

 Can I get some help with my luggage?